Publishing Agreements Explained: Representations, Warranties & Indemnification

 What are warranties and representations?

-A representation is a statement of a fact made at the time of signing the contract.
-For example, that the developer represents that it owns all intellectual property rights to the video game.
+A representation is a statement of a fact made at the time the contract is signed.
+For example, a developer may represent that it owns all intellectual property rights to the video game.

-A warranty is a promise that something is true or will remain true throughout the duration of the contract.
-For example, that the developer warrants that the video game does not infringe any intellectual property rights of third parties.
+A warranty is a promise that a statement is true, or will remain true, throughout the duration of the agreement.
+For example, a developer may warrant that the video game does not infringe any third-party intellectual property rights.

 What is the indemnification clause?

-Indemnification is a clause in a video game publishing agreement where one party promises to compensate the other party for damages, losses, or legal claims that arise when a warranty or representation is breached.
-In practice, indemnifications are most often linked to third-party claims.
+Indemnification is a clause in which one party agrees to compensate the other party for damages, losses, or legal claims arising from a breach of a representation or warranty.
+In video game publishing agreements, indemnification obligations most often apply to to third-party claims.

-For example, if a developer guarantees that the game does not infringe on any third-party intellectual property rights, but a third party later sues the publisher for copyright infringement, the developer must cover the publisher’s damages, legal fees, and costs resulting from that claim.
+A common example is intellectual property infringement.
+If a developer warrants that the game does not infringe third-party rights, but a third party later sues the publisher for copyright infringement, the indemnification clause may require the developer to cover the publisher’s damages, legal costs, and expenses resulting from that claim.

 Why representations, warranties and indemnification clauses matter

-From the publisher’s perspective, these clauses are a safety net.
-Publishers do not want to be held financially liable for risks they cannot control (such as how the developer sourced assets, music, or code).
+From the publisher’s perspective, these clauses act as a safety net.
+Publishers do not want to be held financially responsible for risks they cannot control, such as how assets, music, or code were sourced during development.

-From the developer’s perspective, indemnification can be a heavy responsibility, because it often applies regardless of whether the breach was intentional or accidental.
-However, providing the right guarantees can also convey trust in the collaboration and avoids extensive due diligence from the publisher.
+From the developer’s perspective, indemnification can be a heavy responsibility.
+It often applies regardless of whether a breach was intentional or accidental.
+At the same time, providing reasonable guarantees can build trust and reduce the amount of due diligence required by the publisher.

 Example of representations and warranties with an indemnification clause